flashlightministries/oilforlight/_posts/2017-10-14-transhumanist-bathroom.md

 Transhumanists believe that, as technological advancement progresses at an exponential rate, soon humans will be able to upload their consciousness into a universal information system and eliminate their defect-ridden flesh-suits, thus achieving immortality.
 In the meantime, some of them augment their bodies with various accessories.

 "This is a huge win for transhumanist rights," said an individual known as Vog Tetradyne, who describes himself as a "mechanized man," able to transform into four different forms for fighting, flying, running and working as a sandwich artist at Subway.
-"The singularity is near!" he screamed in excitement.
+"The singularity is near!" he screamed from behind his aluminum headgear arrayed with blinking lights.

 A spokesperson for a conservative Christian ministry that is boycotting Target over its transgender bathroom policy declined to comment at length, saying that "some people should seek counseling" and recommending that they read John 3:36: